Great new Android application for cinema/photographers: CamCalc

 Next week I'll be

-modeling shooting some of [REDACTED]‘s summer line on a Panasonic HPX2000.1 [REDACTED] does an online virtual runway which, on the production side, consists of models walking in front of green screens; for the website, the green screens are later replaced with, you guessed it, runway.
-I started thinking about a runway configuration and how the models will be covering a fair amount of distance from back to front, requiring deep focus if they’re to look sharp the whole way (minor pun alert!).
-We’re not shooting on a 5D or anything so I’m not hugely concerned about an overly shallow depth of field, but why leave it up to chance?
+modeling shooting some of [REDACTED]'s summer line on a Panasonic HPX2000. ((Unless the gig falls through, which is usually why I don't talk about work until it's in the can.))
+[REDACTED] does an online virtual runway which, on the production side, consists of models walking in front of green screens; for the website, the green screens are later replaced with, you guessed it, runway.
+I started thinking about a runway configuration and how the models will be covering a fair amount of distance from back to front, requiring deep focus if they're to look sharp the whole way (minor pun alert!).
+We're not shooting on a 5D or anything so I'm not hugely concerned about an overly shallow depth of field, but why leave it up to chance?
 I turned to my trusty Android phone and searched the app market, where I discovered CamCalc, which has been downloaded less than 500 times (because it just came out) but looks to be an incredibly handy app for shooters.

 If you're an iPhone user and are interested in something similar, try the more expensive (but more feature-rich) pCAM.